nathan-pham/learn-react/(5) react with jsx/README.md

 ## create-react-app
 CLI used to generate a React project
 `npm install -g create-react-app`
 `create-react-app .`
-installs Rect, ReactDOM, and react-scripts
+installs React, ReactDOM, and react-scripts
 * react-scripts: autoinstalls Webpack, Babel, ESLint, etc.
 * src/App.js is where you import & edit components
 * run `npm start` to initialize a live preview